Huntleys Point

-Huntleys Point is a suburb on the Lower North Shore of Sydney, in the state of New South Wales, Australia.
+Huntleys Point is a suburb in the Northern Suburbs district of Sydney, in the state of New South Wales, Australia.
 Huntleys Point is located nine kilometres north-west of the Sydney central business district, in the local government area of the Municipality of Hunter's Hill.
 Huntleys Point sits on the northern shore of the Parramatta River.
+It was named after Alfred Reynolds Huntley, who purchased the land now covered by the suburb and built Point House in 1851.
+He had arrived in the colony with his family in 1836.

+Huntley's point is west of Gladesville Bridge.
+It is served by the Huntleys Point ferry wharf.